etsubeta132/2024-internship-mobile-tasks/test_driven_development/e_commerce/README.md

 2, Open the project in your preferred IDE.
 3, Run flutter pub get to install dependencies.
 4, Run the project using flutter run.
+5, It is better if you run it on android